-Alaska woman who filed rape claim against city gets attorney
+Alaska city’s insurance lawyer to handle rape claim case

 In his Wednesday statement, Handeland said the City Council is committed to working with the newly formed Public Safety Commission to review the Nome police department’s procedures and policies on reports of sexual assaults.

 “That review may identify changes intended to increase confidence of those reporting assaults that their attacker will be brought to justice, and increase the likelihood of successful prosecutions of those who in or while in our community commit illegal attacks on residents and visitors,” he wrote.
-“Whether a specific person is entitled to receive compensation based on the facts and circumstances of a single incident is a completely different issue from whether the City of Nome is committed to improvement in delivery of public safety services in our community.”
+“Whether a specific person is entitled to receive compensation based on the facts and circumstances of a single incident is a completely different issue from whether the City of Nome is committed to improvement in delivery of public safety services.”

 Sign up for Daily Newsletters